Vertex algebras with big center and a Kazhdan-Lusztig Correspondence: Introduction

 For the definition of $g$-twisted modules with respect to non-semisimple actions (and accordingly logarithmic singularities) we refer to the works of Huang \cite{Hu10} and Bakalov \cite{Bak16, BS16}.
 For most statements it seems more conceptual to talk about $x$-twisted modules for an infinitesimal automorphism (resp. derivation) $x$.
 Although we do not need it in our explicit treatment, we want to point out that we seem to miss a sufficient treatment of the categorical notions in the case of $G$ a Lie group.
 A notion of sheaves of categories has been proposed in \cite{Gait13}, a notion of an action of an algebraic group on a tensor category is found in \cite{DEN17}, and for vertex algebra orbifolds for compact Lie groups see \cite{Mc20},

-\begin{question} For $G$ a Lie group acting on the Drinfeld center of a tensor category $\cC_0$ resp. a modular tensor category $\cC_0$, is there a version of the result in \cite{ENOM09} that describe all $G$-graded resp. $G$-crossed extensions in terms of cohomological data?
-Such a result would be invaluable for notoriously hard proofs of tensor category equivalences. \\
+\begin{question} For $G$ an \emph{algebraic} group acting on the Drinfeld center of a tensor category $\cC_0$ resp. a modular tensor category $\cC_0$, is there a version of the results in \cite{ENOM09} that describe all $G$-graded resp. $G$-crossed extensions in terms of cohomological data?
+Such results would be invaluable for proving notoriously hard tensor category equivalences. \\

-We would also be very interesting a corresponding ''tangential'' categorical notion, which would mean a first-order deformation of the abelian category, say $\g\to \mathrm{Ext}^1(1,L)$ for $L$ the coend, together with structural data data along the lines of \cite{FGS22}.
-It is to be expected that the ENOM correspondence between an action of $\g$ on a Drinfeld center of a tensor category resp. braided tensor category on the one hand and infinitesimal deformation on the other hand would be much easier and explicit in this setting. \end{question} \CommentsForMe{The regular singularity should be higher categorical data} \CommentsForMe{Maybe I see cases where there is a irreg singularity if $\cC_0$ has a singularity, as for the SO3-example if the category is wrongfully fixed to be vect} \CommentsForMe{Maybe the irreg singularty is described by defects}
+We would also be very interested in a corresponding ''tangential'' categorical notion in the algebraic geometry setting, that is, a notion of a $\g$-crossed category, which should describe first-order deformation of a $G$-crossed category around the identity (for example by $\g\to \mathrm{Ext}^1(1,L)$ for $L$ the coend, together with structural data data along the lines of \cite{FGS22}).
+Accordingly, there should be an ENOM-correspondence between an action of $G$ and thus $\g$ on a Drinfeld center of $\cC_0$ resp. on $\cC_0$ and corresponding $\g$-crossed extensions.
+We would expect that the hard problem of determining explicitly the crossed extension from the action is much easier in the tangential setting.
+An interesting explicit example we have worked on is the $\mathrm{SO}_2(\mathbb{R})$-crossed extensions of $\mathrm{Vect}_{\mathbb{R}^2}$. \end{question} \CommentsForMe{The regular singularity should be higher categorical data} \CommentsForMe{Maybe I see cases where there is a irreg singularity if $\cC_0$ has a singularity, as for the SO3-example if the category is wrongfully fixed to be vect} \CommentsForMe{Maybe the irreg singularty is described by defects}

 We now discuss our concrete results: \\